Webschool-io/be-mean/apostila/mongodb/theory-nosql-EN.md

 ![image collumn type](https://github.com/Webschool-io/be-mean-instagram/raw/master/apostila/mongodb/images/nosql-type-column.png)

-I confess that that's the kind I had less contact, so I can't say much about it.
+I confess that's the kind I had less contact, so I can't say much about it.
-This model became popular through the Google BigTable paper aiming setting up a data storage distributed system, designed to have a high degree of scalability and data volume.
+This model became popular through the Google BigTable paper aiming to setting up a data storage distributed system, designed to have a high degree of scalability and data volume.

 The manner in which the data is modeled closely resembles the relational but more complex, it is basically formed of three components: